BARN DAY CAMP

 Venture Into The Wilderness

-Wonder and imagination take shape each day as our youngest campers take time and enjoy the simple delights the wilderness offers on 600 acres located at the foothills of Killington Ski area/resort in Vermont.
+Wonder and imagination take shape each day as our youngest campers take time and enjoy the simple delights the wilderness offers on 600 acres located at the foothills of Killington and Okemo Ski areas/resorts in Vermont.

 From chasing crickets, milking goats, swimming and waterfront activities to creating splatter-paint art, the great outdoors provides a playground for learning and growing individually and as a community.
 Climbing and costumes, greased watermelon races and pirate gold hunts will have your child delighting in the creative activities and experiences in an age-appropriate way.
-Barn Day campers also enjoy hosting a farm stand every week for the local community.
+The secret to them trying new vegetables isn't the salad dressing, it's that they helped tend to and harvest some of those veggies themselves!

 Click the "register" button above to see how many spots are currently available!